ks982579/ksulldev-astro/src/pages/notes/data-science/hands-on-machine-learning.md

 + evaluate final model on the test set

 Yes, so you can perform repeated _cross-validation_ with many small validation sets to more accurately a models performance.
 This requires a lot of training

+#### Data Mismatch

+It might be easy to get a lot of data but that doesn't mean it will perfectly represent data used in production.
+Important to remember that _both_ the validation set and test set must be as representative as possible of data you expect to use in production.

+Another solution is holding additional data, perhaps images, from the training set in another set dubbed the _train-dev set_.
+You train on training set and evaluate on the train-dev set.
+If the test goes poorly, it must have overfit the training set.
+This means perhaps simplify or regularize the model, get more training data or clean up existing data.

+If the train-dev test is ok, you move onto evaluation with the validation set.
+If that performs poorly, then the issue could come from **data mismatch**.

+All data the model sees should be similar, which can be difficult with images because of different formats, sizes, and quality.
+Data can be pre-processed if needed.

+Finally, if the model performs well on train-dev, and validation sets, we evaluate it one last time against the test set to know how well it is likely to perform in production.

+Wow, that is a lot of testing.

+#### No Free Lunch Theorem

+When you select a model, you are implicitly making assumptions about the data, whether it is linear, logarithmic, etc...
+If you make no assumptions, then you have no ground to choose one model over any other.
+This is what David Wolpert called the "No Free Lunch Theorem".
+You need to test and evaluate models to be completely sure they perform better than other choices.

+In Economics, [No Free Lunch](https://www.investopedia.com/terms/t/tanstaafl.asp) is the concept that something always has a cost, no matter how free it appears.
+That cost might not be monetary, but could be another critical asset like time.
+I think it lends nicely to this Machine Learning concept, you might not realize the cost of choosing one model over another.

+The author hosts a [Google Colab](https://homl.info/colab3) for notes and answers to questions.

+## Ch.
+2 - End-to-End Machine Learning Project

+p.
+39